The sun wasnt even up, for goodness sakes.

 The sun just breaks the horizon and lights up Sydney harbour quite nicely.

-The Himma remained in service on Sydney Harbour until 1972.
+Himma remained in service on Sydney Harbour until 1972.
 In 1972 it was sold to Pimco Shipping Pty Ltd of Port Moresby, Papua New Guinea (PNG).
 It may then have been onsold to another Port Moresby shipping company, W.J.
 Byers.
 One source (the Australian Government Environment Web Site) says that it was to be converted to a small cargo ship for use in New Guinea but during conversion she was damaged by a collision with a berthing containership.
 It is reported that the new owner died and she never left Sydney and remained derelict until scuttled 30 August 1977 at the artificial reef off Long Reef.

 If judged on its originally intended purpose as an artificial reef for fishers, the reef must be viewed as a dismal failure (at least to date) as the quantity and quality of fishlife to be found on the wrecks is very poor.
 However, its real success lies with the excellent wreck diving the Himma and the other wrecks provide.
 The only real problem is that the wrecks are at a depth beyond the magical 40 metre sportdiving limit".

-To dive the 'Himma', a few more articles of equipment were required
+To dive the 'Himma', a few more articles of equipment were required over the standard

 Dan by the Rudder